geetHup9n0L/SOC-monitoring-with-Wazuh/docs/03-virustotal-auto.md

   * `4 lookups / min`
   * `500 lookups / day`

-Now, we need to enable the VirusTotal integration into our Wazuh server:
+Now, we enable the VirusTotal integration into our Wazuh server:
 * First, add the integration module to Wazuh server's main configuration file, at:
   ```bash
   /var/ossec/etc/ossec.conf